Find a Registered Dental Hygienist

 FOOTNOTES

-1 Patients/clients considered by various authorities at various times to be at potentially elevated risk of prosthetic joint infections ― not necessarily related to dental/dental hygiene procedures ― include those with: history of complications with their joint replacement surgery; previous prosthetic joint infections; recent joint replacement surgery (first 2 years); disease-, drug-, or radiation-induced immunosuppression; inflammatory arthropathies (such as rheumatoid arthritis or systemic lupus erythematosus); type 1 diabetes; malnutrition; and hemophilia.
-According to the American Dental Association (2017), compared with previous recommendations, there are relatively few patient subpopulations for whom antibiotic prophylaxis may be indicated prior to invasive dental/dental hygiene procedures.
-Similarly, the American Academy of Orthopaedic Surgeons (AAOS; 2016) now does not recommend prophylactic antibiotic premedication, regardless of the oral procedure, for most patients/clients with prosthetic joint implants.
-The AAOS does allow, however, for antibiotic prophylaxis in a limited subset of patients/clients with joint replacements who have certain co-morbidities (e.g., severe immunosupression and/or poorly controlled diabetes) and/or past history of peri-prosthetic or deep prosthetic joint infections.
+2 Patients/clients considered by various authorities at various times to be at potentially elevated risk of prosthetic joint infections ― not necessarily related to dental/dental hygiene procedures ― include those with: history of complications with their joint replacement surgery; previous prosthetic joint infections; recent joint replacement surgery (first 2 years); disease-, drug-, or radiation-induced immunosuppression; inflammatory arthropathies (such as rheumatoid arthritis or systemic lupus erythematosus); type 1 diabetes; malnutrition; and hemophilia.
+According to the American Dental Association (ADA; 2017), compared with previous recommendations, there are relatively few patient subpopulations for whom antibiotic prophylaxis may be indicated prior to invasive dental/dental hygiene procedures.
+Similarly, the American Academy of Orthopaedic Surgeons (AAOS; 2016 and 2024/2025) does not recommend prophylactic antibiotic premedication, regardless of the oral procedure, for most patients/clients with prosthetic joint implants.
+The AAOS in 2016 (“Appropriate Use Criteria”, in conjunction with the ADA) did allow, however, for antibiotic prophylaxis in a limited subset of patients/clients with joint replacements who have certain co-morbidities (e.g., severe immunosuppression and/or poorly controlled diabetes) and/or past history of peri-prosthetic or deep prosthetic joint infections.
+In 2024, the AAOS (“Evidence-Based Clinical Practice Guideline” [CPG] in conjunction with the American Association of Hip and Knee Surgeons [AAHKS], and as endorsed by the ADA) stated that “routine use of a systemic prophylactic antibiotic prior to a dental procedure in patients with a hip or knee replacement may not reduce risk of a subsequent periprosthetic joint infection.”
+This CPG further noted that “evidence in this recommendation is mostly derived from patients with primary arthroplasty, particularly THA [total hip arthroplasty] and THK [total knee arthroplasty],” and not in potentially higher risk patients such as revision TJA patients.
+The subsequent 2025 AAOS “Appropriate Use Criteria” (which overlaid evidence-based information with collective expert clinical opinion), largely reflected the 2024 AAOS/AAHKS CPG with respect to antibiotic prophylaxis, with, however, allowance again being made for consideration of antibiotic prophylaxis in immunocompromised patients/clients with joint replacement who are about to undergo invasive dental procedures.

 – patients/clients not allergic to penicillins: amoxicillin 2 g orally;